What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 This post contains affiliate links.
 If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer great content to you!
+It helps support the site so I can continue to offer you great content!

 425 High St, Palo Alto

 I chose Hotel Keen since it looked modern and cool, and it offered relatively reasonable prices.
 Weekends are the lower priced rates in Palo Alto, unless there is something going on at Stanford University.
-I was able to stay on a non-eventful Saturday night for a $150 rate through Booking.com.
+I was able to stay on a non-eventful Saturday night for a $150 rate through Expedia.

 I drove right past the hotel, it really doesn’t stand out.
 Knowing it was nearby I parked in a lot which was free for the weekend.
 Turned out the hotel was only 1/2 a block away.